 The southeastern corner of the block, at Half and K, has not been much to look at.
 (02/07)

-The block has clear views of the U.S. Capitol dome, not far to the north.
+The block also has clear ground-level views of the U.S. Capitol dome.
 (01/06)

 May 31, 2010